-When you think about your restaurant customer experience, you probably think about how your staff conducts themselves, how the food tastes, and the reception of the ambiance in your restaurant.
+When you think about your restaurant customer service and experience, you probably think about how your staff conducts themselves, how the food tastes, and the reception of the ambiance in your restaurant.
 But today, the customer experience begins long before guests are seated.
 Learn how you can improve your restaurant customer experience through online efforts.

 Providing Accurate Online Information